 Finally, the settling co-infringer is not released from joint and several liability for the entire damage that has occurred in cases where the claimant cannot recover the damages from the other non-settling co-infringers.
-The inability to recover from other co-infringers must meet an objective test, that is, that objective circumstances exist that foreclose the claimant's ability to effectively and fully recover damages in their entirety (e.g., due to bankruptcy).
-In such cases, the claimant is entitled to recover the damages also from the infringer from which it previously obtained a settlement and such a co-infringer retains the recourse rights against the others.
+The inability to recover from other co-infringers must meet an objective test; that is, that objective circumstances exist that foreclose the claimant's ability to effectively and fully recover damages in their entirety (e.g., due to bankruptcy).
+In such cases, the claimant is also entitled to recover the damages from the infringer from which it previously obtained a settlement and this co-infringer retains the recourse rights against the others.

 Under Polish law, proprietary claims are admissible in arbitration and so parties can agree to submit a dispute involving infringements of competition law to the arbitration courts, provided that such disputes arise from contractual relations.
 The most recognised arbitral institutions in Poland are the Court of Arbitration at the Polish Chamber of Commerce in Warsaw and the Court of Arbitration at the Polish Confederation Lewiatan.